kuhn-ruess/cmdbsyncer-docs/docs/index.md

 * Rules to control the Synchronization:
 	 * Based on Host Attributes
 	 * Attribute Rewrites
-	 * Filters fur Hosts and Attributes
+	 * Filters for Hosts and Attributes
   * Action Rules for Actions in Ansible, Checkmk, Netbox etc.
 * Web Based management for Account Credentials.
 * Encryption of Secrets